Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * Create folders to use as download and install directories.

-* Total storage required is 95 GB, including 38 GB for downloads which you can delete later if you want.

 * Install modlist from Wabbajack.

 * If Mod Organizer 2 doesn't automatically detect your OpenMW installation then go to Modify Executables (In the top-right dropdown) and add both openmw.exe and openmw-launcher.exe from within your installed OpenMW folders.